Whistqff/PSG-Macro/README.md

 A: Read the installation tab

-If you have any more rarer issues dm me on discord fikiskill#9693
+If you have any more rarer issues dm fiki on discord fikiskill#9693 or if you're having problems with my fork dm Whistqff#7006.